pareesakd1118/shes-a-scientist/README.md

   ```
 - Challenges:
   ```
-  - Getting cypress to work as intended and identify tests.
+  - Getting cypress to work as intended and identify tests
   ```

 ## Future Improvements: